-- The incidence of HIV/AIDS in Israel in 2013 was 58.5 new cases per million population. - At the end of 2013, 0.002% of the general population aged 15-24 were living with HIV. - It is estimated that the prevalence of MSM aged 15-54 who were living with HIV at the end of 2013 was 2.3%. - It is estimated that 70% among all Israeli adults and children living with HIV in Israel are currently receiving ART. - Undocumented migrants are eligible to be referred to a recently initiated free of charge MoH program.
-Among the two hundred people who were referred since 2014, currently 75% are under medical surveillance and 46.7% are receiving ART. - In 2014, 20 out of 21 new TB cases (both Israelis and non-Israelis) occurring among HIV patients received both TB and ART treatment. - In 2014, one HIV positive baby was born. - In 2014, 250,000 syringes were distributed as part of our national Syringe Exchange Programs (SEP) located in 5 major cities.
+- The incidence of HIV/AIDS in Israel in 2014 was 56.4 new cases per million population. - At the end of 2014, 0.017% of the general population aged 15-24 were living with HIV. - It is estimated that the prevalence of MSM aged 15-54 who were living with HIV at the end of 2014 was 2.26%. - It is estimated that 70% among all Israeli adults and children living with HIV in Israel are currently receiving ART. - Undocumented migrants are eligible to be referred to a free of charge MoH program, existing since January 2014.
+Among those referred, currently 75% of those under medical surveillance are receiving ART. - In 2014, 20 out of 21 new TB cases (both Israelis and non-Israelis) occurring among HIV patients received both TB and ART treatment. - In 2014, one HIV positive baby was born. - In 2015, 214,777 syringes were distributed as part of our national Syringe Exchange Programs (SEP) located in 5 major cities.

 HIV is on the agenda of many stakeholders in Israel.
 A wide range of activities are carried out by the MoH in HIV prevention and care.

 Examples of some of these activities are as follows:

-1. Free of charge HIV confidential testing (using fourth generation testing) for all residents (regardless of citizenship).

-2. Extensive health care services and ART medications are available for people living with HIV (PLWHIV), free of charge, to all Israeli citizens.
-Some 30 medications are covered in the national basket of health services and medications as well as infant feeding formula which is free of charge for HIV positive women.

-3. Social services are available in each of the eight AIDS centers located throughout Israel.

-4. The MoH has made available, free of charge, health care follow-up and ART to a major portion of undocumented migrants who are PLWHIV, and to all HIV positive pregnant women and 6 months post-delivery.

-5. The MoH employs HIV cultural mediators originating from Ethiopia for PLWHIV in this community.

-6. The MoH initiates and funds prevention and intervention campaigns for the MSM community together with major NGOs from the gay community.

-7. The MoH together with the Israeli anti-Drug and Alcohol Authority set up 5 Syringe Exchange Program centers.
-Sterile syringes and needles, light snacks and drinks, condoms are provided, and to those interested in seeking detox and rehab, referral to such services are provided.

-8. Prisoners who are living with HIV receive full (and free of charge) medical care.

-9. All organ donations are verified to be HIV negative, and all blood donations are checked with HIV testing and NAT.

-10. A National Ethics committee on HIV/AIDS was founded in 2005 under the Patient's Rights Act and convenes ad-hoc to address ethical dilemmas.

-11. Post Exposure Prophylaxis (PEP) is available since 2000 and only a minor fee is required.

-12. IVF treatment and sperm washing is available to HIV positive couples.

-13. Future use of Pre Exposure Prophylaxis (PrEP) is currently under discussion at the MoH.
+- 1. Free of charge HIV confidential testing (using fourth generation testing) for all residents (regardless of citizenship). - 2.
+Extensive health care services and ART medications are available for people living with HIV (PLWHIV), free of charge, who are Israeli citizens.
+Some 30 medications are covered in the national basket of health services and medications as well as infant feeding formula which is free of charge for HIV positive women. - 3.
+Social services are available in each of the eight AIDS centers located throughout Israel. - 4.
+The MoH has made available, free of charge, health care follow-up and ART to a major portion of undocumented migrants who are living with HIV (see above), and to all HIV positive pregnant women including 6 months post-delivery. - 5.
+The MoH employs HIV cultural mediators originating from Ethiopia for PLWHIV in this community. - 6.
+The MoH initiates and funds prevention and intervention campaigns for the MSM community together with major NGOs from the gay community. - 7.
+The MoH together with NGOs funds intervention campaigns and outreach programs for the undocumented residents originating from high-endemic countries. - 8.
+The MoH together with the Israeli anti-Drug and Alcohol Authority set up 5 Syringe Exchange Program centers.
+Sterile syringes and condoms as well as light snacks, are provided.
+To those interested, referral to detox and rehab centers are provided. - 9.
+Prisoners who are living with HIV receive full (and free of charge) medical care. - 10.
+All organ donations are verified to be HIV negative, and all blood donations are checked with HIV testing and NAT. - 11.
+A National Ethics committee on HIV/AIDS was founded in 2005 under the Patient's Rights Act and convenes ad-hoc to address ethical dilemmas. - 12.
+Post Exposure Prophylaxis (PEP) is available since 2000 and only a minor fee/co-payment/deductable is required. - 13.
+IVF treatment and sperm washing is available to HIV positive couples. - 14.
+The MoH is in the initial stages of designing a multi-site study to evaluate the feasibility of implementing Pre Exposure Prophylaxis (PrEP) on a national level.